instructure/canvas-lms/doc/testing_javascript.md

 getting started with that please see [development_with_docker.md](https://github.com/instructure/canvas-lms/blob/master/doc/development_with_docker.md) and [working_with_webpack.md](https://github.com/instructure/canvas-lms/blob/master/doc/working_with_webpack.md).

 Before we can get started in earnest, we need to make a few changes to a couple of files.
-Inside `docker-compose.yml` you should see an entry for `phantomjs-tests`.
-You should uncomment it so we can use it.
-It is the container we will use because of its awesome flexibility even if we aren't planning to run tests using PhantomJS.
+Inside your `.env` file, add the phantomjs-tests override in your `COMPOSE_FILE` definition: `docker-compose/js-phantomjs-tests.override.yml`

 The next file to be aware of is `webpack_spec_index.js`.
 This file is how the test bundle gets created.
 We can modify it to limit what tests get run.
 For instance, if you don't